rlan/convert-csv-schwab2pp/guide/README.md

     ![Historical quotes retrieved](img/094.png)
     ![Chart of historical quotes](img/095.png)

     6. Repeat this for other securities in the account.
 Note that this only needs to be done once for each new securities in the account.
 For example, repeat this when a new security is purchased.
-PP will retrieve historical quotes automatically or you can manually do so via Online menu, Update Quotes.
+PP will retrieve historical quotes automatically, or you can manually do so via Online menu, Update Quotes.

 12. Verify.
-Select "All transcations" from the tree menu on the left panel.
+Select "All transactions" from the tree menu on the left panel.
 Import complete.

 ![Select All transactions](img/100.png)